asalitri/Fantasy-Sports-ML-Analytics/README.md

 ### API Integration & Automation
 - Learned how to work with OAuth2 authentication and the Yahoo Fantasy Sports API, including edge-case handling for historical season data.
 - Gained experience in structuring reusable, modular scripts to make API workflows repeatable and easy to maintain.
+- Gained experience in structuring reusable, modular scripts to make API workflows repeatable and easy to maintain.

 ### Data Cleaning & Normalization at Scale
 - Developed practical strategies for resolving entity resolution issues (e.g., team/owner name changes, missing GUIDs).